Hanborough railway station: 21st century

 More than 250 passengers a day come by car, but the original car park had only 50 spaces and by 2011 it had been overwhelmed.
-In August 2011 First Great Western and a house-building company jointly proposed a new development on a green field site next to the station that would provide new homes and a new 191-space car park.
+In August 2011 First Great Western and a housebuilding company jointly proposed a new development on a green field site next to the station that would provide new homes and a new 191-space car park.
 This was officially opened in July 2013, by which time it was already more than half-full each weekday.
 In November 2014 the Cotswold Line Promotion Group found 204 vehicles parked in the 191-space second car park and reported that it "was being used beyond capacity on most weekdays".